Methods we use

 Some of the single-molecule methods commonly used in our lab are detailed below ::

-Single Molecule Fluorescence Localization Microscopy (Super-resolution STORM)
+Multi-Color 3D Single Molecule Fluorescence Localization Microscopy (Super-resolution, STORM, PALM)

 Fluorescent microscopy of biological samples is one the most commonly used methods in biomedical research since it offers unique specificity for marking molecules of interest in side cells.
 However, the most significant constraint of standard fluorescent microscopy is the diffraction limit of light that was formalized by Lord Rayleigh (Rayleigh criterion) and Ernst Abbe (Abbe limit), and states that the ability to resolve two adjacent objects in the microscope image plane is limited to about half of the wavelength of the fluorescent moiety.
 Assuming a fluorescent molecule emitting at a wavelength of 600 nm, this mean that the resolution limit is about 300 nm (in X-Y plane) and twice that in Z. When considering the size of proteins and cellular complexes (few nanometers to tens of nanometers) this limitation means that all the specific features under 300 nm will just be blurred, and therefore one cannot resolve the “real” arrangement of molecular complexes.